eMedicine Specialties > Obstetrics and Gynecology > Gynecologic Surgery

 Before ablation procedures are performed, the administration of a GnRH agonist in the luteal phase of the previous menstrual cycle in ovulating women improves visibility and provides a smooth, pale, hypovascular surface 3-4 weeks later (after the patient has her menses).
 These changes make the procedure easier to perform and improve its success rate.

-For those who do not want a GnRH agonist, the simultaneous use of a GnRH antagonist with progesterone at any point in the menstrual cycle theoretically creates a similar surface after the patient has her menses, but it has fewer adverse effects and allows greater scheduling flexibility than does other method.
+For those who do not want a GnRH agonist, the simultaneous use of a GnRH antagonist with progesterone at any point in the menstrual cycle theoretically creates a similar surface after the patient has her menses, but it has fewer adverse effects and allows greater scheduling flexibility than does the other method.

 One antagonist, ganirelix acetate (Antagon) (Organon, Inc, Oss, the Netherlands), is available packaged with gonadotropins for use in infertility therapy.
 However, cetrorelix, (Cetrotide; Serono, Inc, Rockland, Mass) is available packaged alone.
 This author has successfully used a single 3-mg dose of cetrorelix administered subcutaneously every 4 days along with medroxyprogesterone acetate (Provera) 10 mg taken orally for 5 days.
 Unlike the agonist, the action of the antagonist is immediate, suppressing follicle-stimulating hormone (FSH) and luteinizing hormone (LH) without any of the flare effect commonly observed with the agonist.
 The ablation procedure is then typically performed after the patient completes her menses, which usually begins 2-3 days after she takes the last progesterone tablet.
-A study is being conducted at the author's institution to compare the agonist and antagonist protocol.

-Finally, suction curettage done before e ablation creates a comparable surface.
+Finally, suction curettage done before ablation creates a comparable surface.
 However, it appears to be most effective in the late luteal phase or during menstruation, when the endometrium is loosely attached.
 In this author's experience, the medical approaches are superior.

 Fibroids

 For large submucosal fibroids, the use of a GnRH agonist decreases uterine volume by approximately 30%.
 It may decrease blood loss and allow for an easier and more complete resection, though some data suggest that the change in tissue quality may make the procedure technically more difficult than before, negating other benefits.
+There is currently no consensus on their use prior to hysteroscopic myomectomy.
+[37] Benefits of preoperative use should be weighed against their cost and side effect profile.
+[53]

 Large uterus